ELW123/CS172RedditProject/README.md

 Only comments that have search query term will be processed.
 Collected post infomation will be written into the JSON file.

+Reddit Post collector part B:

+Deploy Program:
+To run the indexer.py:
+Python3 indexer.py
+Indexer will create reddit_lucene_index which is the indexed data

+To run the Flask App:
+Make sure that reddit_lucene_index created
+Export FLASK_APP=app
+flask run -h 0.0.0.0 -p 8888
+Enter the query term into the search bar in the html form.
+Click search and top 10 results will appear.